-Since his perception became my reality, I tried to reassure him.
+Since his perception immediately became my reality, I tried to reassure him.

 My life’s not perfect.
 No one’s is.
 What we see on the outside doesn’t tell the whole story.

-He didn’t buy my vague response.
-In fact, I only made the situation worse
+He didn’t buy my abstract response.
+In fact, I made the situation worse

 Let’s face it.
 Being a teenager is hard for every kid – but even harder if you don’t fully understand your past.

-That night before falling asleep, I kept hearing Michael’s words over and over.
+That night before falling asleep, I kept hearing my son’s words over and over.
 I then thought about my response.
 Although it was true and sincere, I had spoken from my perspective – not his.
 Apples and oranges to say the least.